 Stabilizing jacks are designed to stabilize the trailer only.
 Misuse of the power jacks to level or lift the trailer will result in damage to the jacks and potentially the trailer.

 Power Jack

-A switch located on the bottom of the housing operates the power jack.
-When the jack is fully extended or retracted, internal limit switches automatically shut off the motor.
+The power jack is operated using the up/down switch on the power head.
+When the jack is fully extended or retracted, the internal clutch will activate.